gterzian/automata/conversation_summary.md

 **gterzian**: "It's ok for the gif to miss frames, expected event, so add a `Encoding` variant to `GifEncodeState`, and only send a new frame if it is `Idle`."

-Applied same state machine pattern to coordinate worker and encoder thread:
+Applied same state machine pattern to coordinate renderer and encoder thread:
 - `Idle` - Encoder ready to receive frame
 - `HasBuffer(Arc<wgpu::Buffer>)` - Buffer ready to process
 - `Encoding` - Processing frame
 - `Exit` - Terminal state

-Worker checks encoder state before capturing: only capture if `Idle`, skip frame if `Encoding`.
+Renderer checks encoder state before capturing: only capture if `Idle`, skip frame if `Encoding`.

 **gterzian**: "`GifEncodeState::Encoding` at the top of the encoder is unreachable(or should be)."